statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 About
-: Wojciech Rejchel is an assistant professor at the Department of Mathematics and Computer Science at Copernicus University in Torun, Germany.
+: Wojciech Rejchel is an assistant professor at the Department of Mathematics and Computer Science at Copernicus University in Torun, Poland.

 ### Friday, March 4 [15:30 CET][tz]